 As an art major, you will have access to campus studios featuring spaces dedicated to painting, drawing, photography, ceramics, sculpture and 3D mixed media courses.
 You will be taught by faculty who have exhibited their work in galleries and published their research.
 The art department's talented faculty include painters, ceramicists, photographers, sculptors and art historians.

-What Can You Do with an Art Degree?
+What Can I Do with an Art Major or Minor?

 In addition to pursuing graduate and professional work in the arts, our graduates have developed careers in a wide range of art-related areas, including: